the-jacobian-matrix/Ember/README.md

 ## Quick start (using the portable zip)

-If you have a prebuilt zip (for example `dist/emp-win64.zip`), extract it and run:
+If you have a prebuilt zip (form the releases), extract it and run:

 - Run a program via JIT (no link step):
   - `emp.exe --run path\to\program.em`